-- Swelling and deterioration of the lining of the mouth (oral mucositis).
+- Swelling and ulcers in the lining of the mouth (oral mucositis).
 Taking beta-carotene by mouth doesn't appear to prevent the development of oral mucositis during radiation therapy or chemotherapy.

 - Pancreatic cancer.
 Taking beta-carotene supplements alone or in combination with other antioxidants such as vitamin A or vitamin E doesn't seem to reduce the risk of pancreatic cancer.

 - A skin rash due to sun sensitivity called polymorphous light eruption.
-Some evidence suggests that taking beta-carotene by mouth can improve sensitivity to sun exposure in people with polymorphous light eruptions.
-However, conflicting evidence exists.
+Some research suggests that taking beta-carotene by mouth can improve sensitivity to sun exposure in people with polymorphous light eruptions.
+However, conflicting research exists.